 Our three key intentions are used to drive curriculum implementation, alongside appropriately evaluated educational research.
 With these in mind, the Secondary curriculum is designed to provide a broad and balanced education that meets the needs of the students.
 At Gildredge House, we believe that this should build on the students’ starting points as they transition from Primary and be prepared for their progression to Sixth Form.

 In the Secondary phase, the students from Years 7-9 follow the National Curriculum in all subjects.
-Students continue to develop core skills in English, Mathematics and Science whilst maintaining a broad experience across Humanities subjects (Geography, History and Religious Studies), Languages (French, German and Spanish), Art and Technology (Art, Design Technology and Food Technology), Computer Science, Sport (Physical Education), Careers and Community (PSHEE/RSE).
+Students continue to develop core skills in English, Mathematics and Science whilst maintaining a broad experience across Humanities subjects (Geography, History and Religious Studies), Languages (French, German and Spanish), Art and Technology (Art, Design Technology and Food Technology), Computer Science, Drama and Music, Sport (Physical Education), Careers and Community (PSHEE/RSE).
 In Years 10-11 all students continue to core subjects of: English, Mathematics, Science, Sport, Religious Studies and Careers and Community (PSHE/RSE) and select up to four subjects from a wide range of choices.

 Our Subject Leaders ensure that the different curriculum areas are progressive in terms of their objectives, with opportunities to revisit learning to ensure it is embedded.